-Let’s take a closer look at the story of the lives of the four March sisters during the American Civil War, as they learn to navigate love, loss and the trials of growing up.
+Let’s take a look at the story of the lives of the four March sisters during the American Civil War, as they learn to navigate love, loss and the trials of growing up, in the BBC / PBS Masterpiece 3-part dramatization of Louisa May Alcott’s Little Women.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.